Version 1.10 | 05 December 2023

 Under certain circumstances, by law you have the right to:

-If you want to exercise any of the above rights, please contact Caroline Smale, Partner and Privacy Officer, Bishop Fleming, Stratus House, Emperor Way Exeter Business Park, Exeter EX1 3QS or email: email@example.com.
+If you want to exercise any of the above rights, please contact the Privacy Officer, Bishop Fleming, Stratus House, Emperor Way Exeter Business Park, Exeter EX1 3QS or email: firstname.lastname@example.org.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee for the administrative costs of complying with the request if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.